5 Things to Include in a Travel Nurse Contract

 Reviewed by Aldo Zilli, Esq.
 Senior Manager, B2B Content, IntelyCare

 During staffing shortages, it may be in your facility’s best interest to hire travel nurses — experienced nurses available to quickly fill urgent staffing needs.
 Travel nurses require little training and may be ready to staff your unit with just a few weeks’ notice.
+If your facility is interested in working with these flexible clinicians, you’ll need to learn how to enter into a travel nurse contract.

 Reasons for Entering Into a Travel Nurse Contract

-Important Components of a Travel Nursing Contract
+5 Key Terms for a Travel Nursing Contract

 Start by making the contract personal; include the nurse’s legal name and permanent address and the unit, facility, and address for the assignment.
 Then, create sections to cover the details surrounding the expectations of the role.
 Here are five key areas that you should consider including in your contract: